tstarrlab/SARSr-CoV_mAb-breadth_S2V29/results/summary/collapse_barcodes_lib61_SARSr-wts.md

     ## Warning: Groups with fewer than two data points have been dropped.
     ## Groups with fewer than two data points have been dropped.
-    ## Groups with fewer than two data points have been dropped.
-    ## Groups with fewer than two data points have been dropped.

 <img src="collapse_barcodes_lib61_SARSr-wts_files/figure-gfm/censor_5_AUCs-1.png" style="display: block; margin: auto;" />